neill-k/kanban-mcp/README.md

 ## Development Methodology

 This project includes a guide for implementing a task-oriented Kanban development approach.
 This methodology is designed to help teams effectively use Kanban boards for structured software development, with or without LLM assistance.

-See [KANBAN_DEVELOPMENT_GUIDE.md](./KANBAN_DEVELOPMENT_GUIDE.md) for detailed instructions on implementing this approach in your development workflow.

 ## License